homedepot/spingo/monitoring-alerting/README.md

 - Google CloudSQL Failover Replica lags 60 seconds for 1 minute or more

 ## Setup Notification Channels
+Using the UI, you can setup notification channels as below:

 For Slack go to
 https://app.google.stackdriver.com/settings/accounts/notifications/slack